This article was updated in June, 2019.

 Young athletes guzzle sports drinks on the fields and courts across America.
 From pee wee soccer to elite high school sports, their popularity and consumption is on the rise, and it’s not limited to the athlete.

-According to the website Statista, consumption of sports drinks has increased between 2014 to 2017, increasing from 4.3 to 5.1 gallons per capita (or per person).
+According to the website Statista, consumption has grown between 2014 to 2017, increasing from 4.3 to 5.1 gallons per capita (or per person).

-Part of the reason is that more than a quarter (27%) of parents perceive sports drinks are a healthy option for their kids.
+Part of the reason is that more than a quarter (27%) of parents perceive them to be a healthy option for their kids.

 The Truth About Active Kids

-She concluded that sports drinks may be worse than soda when it comes to kids’ health.
+She concluded they may be worse than soda when it comes to kids’ health.

 Rethink Your Sports Drink